Last Updated: July 16, 2026

 - Seal jar and label with herb name and date

-- Store in cool, dark location for 4-6 weeks
+- Store in cool, dark location for 4 to 6 weeks

 - Shake jar daily for the first 2 weeks